 Nemesis The Harris's hawk silently glides through the mists in search of prey for her chicks.
 As the mice have ranged farther out in the open in search of food, the neighborhood has become her favorite hunting ground.

 A mysterious wolf prowls the woods near the neighborhood houses.
 It watches and waits.
 Erebus and his pack haven't dared to enter the neighborhood for fear of the humans, but now that the humans are gone...

 Skoga is a large and ancient snapper turtle who has lived in the woods longer than any other living creature.
-He has no interest in the comparatively brief lives of the others wants to be left alone.
+He has no interest in the comparatively brief lives of others and wants to be left alone.
 He has lived in torpor in the stream for months as the cold weather has lingered on, and hates to be disturbed.

 Nyll is the leader of the mysterious ravens and head advisor to the king of the beavers.
-In return for food from the refugees' stores, the ravens act as the beaver's eyes and ears in the forest and oversee the non-beaver workers at the dam.
+In return for food from the refugees' stores, the ravens act as the beavers’ eyes and ears in the forest and oversee the workers at the dam.
 Nyll is always in the presence of the king, and constantly complains of Arken's inability to finish the dam.

 The refugees were moved to a swampy island for protection by the beavers after their forest was flooded.
 They are kept there for protection against the wolves, who don't dare swim the frigid waters, but the refugees may have been better off fending for themselves and keeping the beavers away.

 Flik is a flying squirrel who hangs out with the forest mice, who she finds more friendly than the solitary tree squirrels.
 She has little to fear from wolves or other land predators, but takes pity on her earthbound friends, so she helps them out, acting as a lookout for any signs of trouble.
 She is always happy to help foil a wolf’s hunt, and is eager to help the mice fight back against their enemies.